 I don’t think you can have a list of the best valued Verizon MVNO and prepaid unlimited data plans without mentioning Visible.
 Visible is a prepaid brand that is actually owned by Verizon Wireless.
 It’s designed to compete with other carrier prepaid brands that include AT&T’s Cricket Wireless and T-Mobile’s Metro by T-Mobile.

-So what makes Visible such a great value?
-Simple.
-Subscribers can get an unlimited everything plan for just $25/month with taxes and fees included through Visible’s Party Pay platform.
-Party Pay is Visible’s take on multi-line group discounts, except that they work differently than any other group discount available on the market.
-Subscribers can join groups of other Visible subscribers using the Visible app, available on both Android and iOS.
-What’s unique here, is that each subscriber in a group is responsible for paying their own bill with their own credit card or payment platform of choice.
-Others in the group do not have to interact with each other and don’t see each other’s credit cards.
-There is no limit to the number of members that can be in a group, but each group must have a minimum of 4 members in it to get the plan for $25/month.
-Visible subscribers not in a Party Pay group pay $40/month for their plan with all taxes and fees included in the price.
+For a long time, Visible was a great value thanks to an unlimited everything plan it offered for just $25/month with taxes and fees included.
+That pricing was available through Visible’s now discontinued Party Pay platform.
+Party Pay was Visible’s take on multi-line group discounts with a major twist.
+Subscribers could join groups of other Visible subscribers using the Visible app, available on both Android and iOS.
+What was unique was that each subscriber in a group was responsible for paying their own bill with their own credit card or payment platform of choice.
+Others in the group did not have to interact with each other and didn’t see each other’s credit cards.
+There was no limit to the number of members that could be in a group, but each group had to have a minimum of 4 members in it to get the plan for $25/month.
+Visible subscribers not in a Party Pay group paid $40/month for their plan with all taxes and fees included in the price.

-Another thing that makes Visible’s unlimited plan unique is that it includes unlimited mobile hotspot.
+One thing that makes both of Visible’s unlimited plans unique is that they include unlimited mobile hotspot.
 However, only one device can connect to the hotspot at a time and data speeds are limited to a maximum of 5Mbps.
-There isn’t another low-cost provider on the market offering unlimited hotspot usage at data speeds that are that fast.
+Still, there isn’t another low-cost provider on the market offering unlimited hotspot usage at data speeds that are that fast.

 Visible also offers iPhone customers with eSIM, a free 15-day trial.
 No credit card or other payment method is needed for the trial.
 You also do not need to port your number in for the trial.